 We'll continue to engage with our members and the public over the coming months as we move forward with our campaign for safe and effective staffing levels in each country of the UK.

 Safe staffing legislation which covers NHS hospitals has already been introduced in Wales.
 The RCN is continuing to campaign to ensure that this law improves the situation for nursing teams and their patients.
 The RCN is also working with the Welsh Government to extend the legislation to other areas of nursing.
+Watch a film about RCN Wales safe staffing campaigning to date.

 The Scottish Government published the Health and Care (Staffing) Scotland Bill in May.
 The RCN is reviewing the Bill and will be working through the legislative process to influence and shape the final Bill, from a professional and trade union perspective.
 Read more about our work on safe staffing in Scotland.